microsoft/TemplateStudio/docs/getting-started-developers.md

 - [tools](../code/tools): tooling required for testing / validations.
 - [src](../code/src): solution source code
   - [Installer](../code/src/Installer): This is the Visual Studio Extension project.
-Enables the installation of the extension to enable the access to the *Windows Template Studio* Project Template and ensures that all required assets are deployed with it.
+Enables the installation of the extension to enable the access to the *Template Studio* Project Template and ensures that all required assets are deployed with it.
   - [ItemTemplates](../code/src/ItemTemplates): This folder contains the [Visual Studio Item Templates](https://msdn.microsoft.com/library/ms247121.aspx) deployed with the extension to enable the `Add --> New Item...` experience on WinUI 3 projects.
   - [ProjectTemplates](../code/src/ProjectTemplates): This folder contains the [Visual Studio Project Templates](https://msdn.microsoft.com/library/ms247121.aspx) deployed with the extension to enable the `File --> New Project...` experience.
 There are separate templates for **UWP (C# and Visual Basic)**, **WPF** and **WinUI 3 (C# and C++)**.
   - [UI](../code/src/UI): This project handles the generation as well as the UI dialogs required by the generation workflow.